Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: The relation with Thompson's groups

 We claim that the kernel of this homomorphism is exactly $\PMod_c(\Sigma_g)$.
-Indeed, suppose $f\in \Bc_g$ fixes every end of $\Sigma_g$, and consider a non-empty defining subsurface $Z$ for $f$.
-Since $f$ does not permute ends we may assume, up to enlarging $Z$, that every component of $\Sigma_g -Z$ is mapped to itself.
+Indeed, suppose $f\in \Bc_g$ maps to the identity in $V$, and so in particular fixes every end of $\Sigma_g$.
+Consider a defining subsurface $Z$ for $f$.
+Since $f$ does not permute ends we may assume, up to replacing $Z$ by a suitably larger defining subsurface, that every component of $\Sigma_g -Z$ is mapped to itself.
 Therefore, after further enlarging $Z$ if necessary, we deduce that $f$ is the identity outside $Z$, and hence has compact support, as desired. \end{proof}